 Medical Monitoring

-Medical monitoring is a requirement of the HAZWOPER standard and should be completed for all Decon Team staff.
+Medical monitoring is a requirement of the HAZWOPER standard and should be completed for all Decon Team staff fitting the criteria.
+A form that can be used for medical monitoring is found in on the next two pages.